dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 }
 ```

 We'll make the same changes to our detail component as the home component.
-We want to add a boolean loading property that is `true` on initialization and `false` when the observable sequence terminates.
-A `get isLoaded()` getter compares the loading state to check if it's been set to `false` and will be used in the template.
+We want to add a boolean loading property that is `true` on initialization and `false` `onNext` and `onError`.
+A `get isLoaded()` getter compares the loading state to check if it's been set to `false` and will be used to stamp content in the template.

 ### Implement Loading Functionality in Detail HTML